cfw-guide/dsi.cfw.guide/_pages/en_US/restoring-nand.md

 1. Insert your SD card into your DSi
 2. Launch fwTool 1.6.0 using your preferred method of launching homebrew
 3. Click `Restore nand_dsi.bin`
-4. Press START and SELECT to begin the restore
+4. Confirm the NAND restore with the buttons prompted to you
 5. Once the restore finishes, reboot your DSi

-Your NAND should now be restored
+Your NAND should now be restored.